 Traditional Food from a third country is the product where the history of safe food use in a third country has been demonstrated.

-• Those foods have been consumed in at least one-third country for at least 25 years as a part of the customary diet of a significant number of people.
+- People in at least one-third of the country have been consuming those foods for at least 25 years as part of the customary diet of a significant number of people.

-With this regulatory recast, the extended definition of Novel Food, gave a chance to nutraceutical companies to market the innovative Novel Food products and traditional products from non-European countries to Europe, while maintaining a high level of food safety for European consumers.
+The extended definition of Novel Food, through this regulatory recast, allows nutraceutical companies to market innovative products and traditional items from non-European countries to Europe.
+This is done while ensuring a high level of food safety for European consumers.

 How does the sponsor determine the Novel Food status of a product?

-1. Sponsor/ food business operators should ascertain whether the food which they intend to place on the market falls within the scope of this regulation?
+- Sponsor/ food business operators should ascertain whether the food that they intend to place on the market falls within the scope of this regulation.

 What is the current Novel Food legislation in Europe?